hyperledger/fabric-rfcs/text/006-bft-based-ordering-service.md

 3. The configuration update is wrapped into a transaction and is sent to the ordering service.

-4. The Raft chain realizes the consensus type has changed, and the Raft chain goes into standby mode which only allows migration backward to BFT but nothing else.
+4. The Raft chain realizes the consensus type has changed, and the Raft chain goes into standby mode which only allows migration forward to BFT but nothing else.

 5. The administrators of the organizations communicate out of band and ensure that the previous step has been made across all nodes on all channels.